Marikina Sports Center: Events

-Year-end concert marking the end of 2017 held in the venue.

 The area has been host to several sports competitions, including the 3rd ISF Men's World Championship 1972, the 1st Asian Athletics Championships 1973, and the 2014 ASEAN School Games which serves as the main venue.
 It also serves as the venue for women's football at the 2005 Southeast Asian Games and the venue of 2023 Palarong Pambansa, prior to that, it was supposed to be the main venue of 2020 Palarong Pambansa but canceled due to coronavirus pandemic.
-The venue also hosted several entertainment shows such as grand concerts, finals night, and live television shows.
+The venue also hosted religious events and several entertainment shows such as grand concerts, finals night and live television shows.

 Aside from hosting events, Marikina Sports Center also hosts sports clinics for the residents of Marikina during the summer season yearly, dubbed the "Summer Sports Camp".

 The main stadium of the facility has hosted Philippines Football League matches as the designated home venue of JPV Marikina F.C. since 2018.
 The facility has been named the home venue of the JPV Marikina since the inaugural 2017 PFL season though the club didn't play a single home game in the venue due to renovation works.
 The club started playing their home games at the venue on March 3, 2018, with a 2-1 win over Global Cebu.